What is On-Board Diagnostic II System and Scanner?

 There are many scanners; however, they are sorted into two basic categories: Code Readers and Scan Tools.

-The Code Readers display the DTC on the OBD Scanner interface with no additional information whatsoever.
+The Code Readers display the DTC on the OBD Scanner interface without additional information.

-The car owner or engineer would have to be compelled to search for codes in a code chart to aid diagnosis.
+The car owner or engineer must be compelled to search for codes in a code chart to aid diagnosis.

-Code scanners are cheap but limited in fault reporting, and it wasn’t until now that they had computer software created for them to provide detailed diagnostic reports.
+Code scanners are cheap but limited in fault reporting, and it wasn’t until now that computer software was created for them to provide detailed diagnostic reports.

-The Scan Tools are more expensive, have a variety of features, and provide an in-depth report on faults encountered in addition to proffering troubleshooting solutions.
+The Scan Tools are more expensive, have various features, and provide an in-depth report on faults encountered in addition to proffering troubleshooting solutions.

-It displays the DTC codes as well as the fault, and most scan tools have laptop programs and mobile apps to assist in fault diagnosis and proffering solutions.
+It displays the DTC codes and the fault, and most scan tools have laptop programs and mobile apps to assist in fault diagnosis and proffering solutions.

-There are OBD dongles too that fall under this category, which offer real-time monitoring using either Bluetooth or Wi-Fi for reporting.
+OBD dongles also fall into this category.
+They offer real-time monitoring and reporting using Bluetooth or Wi-Fi.

 Bluetooth and Wi-Fi Dongles are mostly utilized alongside phones, and a good example is the Torque OBD2 Bluetooth Adapters and Dash.